elemental/Elemental/doc/source/core/matrix.rst

       Return a pointer to the portion of the buffer that holds entry :math:`(i,j)` that does not allow for modifying the data.

-   .. rubric:: I/O

-   .. cpp:function:: void Print( const std::string msg="" ) const

-   The matrix is printed to standard output (``std::cout``) with the preceding message `msg` (which is empty if unspecified).

-   .. cpp:function:: void Print( std::ostream& os, const std::string msg="" ) const

-      The matrix is printed to the output stream `os` with the preceding message `msg` (which is empty if unspecified).

    .. rubric:: Entry manipulation

    .. cpp:function:: T Get( int i, int j ) const